The mission of the pre-requisite program is to provide you with the foundation you need to enter a graduate level program in speech pathology.

 Communication Disorders Strategic Plan for 2014-17

-Please note: The Communication Disorders Graduate Program strategic plan is based on analysis of the internal and external environments and may need to be revised as the College modifies its strategic plan and institutional goals.
+Please note: The Master's Degree program in Communication Disorders strategic plan is based on analysis of the internal and external environments and may need to be revised as the College modifies its strategic plan and institutional goals.

-The graduate program in Communication Disorders is accredited in Speech-language Pathology by the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
+The Master's Degree program in Communication Disorders is accredited in Speech-Language Pathology by the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA) 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.